Get FREE access to pro marketing tools

 As detailed by The Shorty Awards, the video was a huge success, boasting such accolades as:

-Do you know any brands who successfully used social influencers?
+Do you know any brands that successfully used social influencers?
 Have you worked with social influencers yourself?
 Please share in the comments!